 - What do you hope for your children and grandchildren?

-Now that you’ve recorded the stories, why not share them and preserve them for the future generations of your family?
-Adding the stories to Family Tree will protect them from natural disasters and changes in technology and from being accidentally deleted or thrown away.
+Now that you’ve recorded the stories, why not share and preserve them for future generations?
+Adding the stories to your family tree will protect them from natural disasters, from changes in technology, and from being accidentally discarded.

 - Click on the Green Plus Sign to add your grandma’s stories.

 - Be sure to tag your grandma if she is in your FamilySearch tree!